-I initially started volunteering with Penny Brohn for my Duke of Edinburgh challenge, volunteering with a friend from sixth form.
-We worked alongside the kitchen to aid with their menus and costings and my friend and I felt there was a really special energy around Penny Brohn.
+I initially started volunteering with Penny Brohn UK for my Duke of Edinburgh challenge, along with a friend from sixth form.
+We worked alongside the kitchen heloing with their menus and costings and my friend and I felt there was a really special energy around Penny Brohn UK.

-After my placement, I wanted to stay in touch with the fundraising team, as we all got on so well and I returned to the National Centre during university.
-I worked as an intern, alongside the events team on the Bristol Half Marathon in 2015 - when Penny Brohn had been chosen as the official National Charity.
+After my placement, I wanted to stay in touch with the fundraising team, as we all got on so well.
+I returned to the National Centre while I was at university.
+I worked as an intern, alongside the events team on the Bristol Half Marathon in 2015 - when Penny Brohn UK had been chosen as the event's official charity.

 Working with the fundraising team, I felt it again.
 There was such a fantastic energy and team spirt in the office, which made volunteering such a pleasure.
 I gained valuable skills and practical experience that I could then use as a jumping point for my CV in the future.

 After the Bristol Half Marathon finished - hitting a record number of runners - I just couldn’t tear myself away from the team and the National Centre that had become more than just a place to volunteer but one full of friends.
 So, instead of leaving, I continued to volunteer at Penny Brohn UK during my final year of university.